-The use of a network load balancing solution (NLB) ensures that incoming user HTTP requests are spread across the cluster.
-While multiple solutions are available to handle NLB, the final recommendation in this document includes a hardware solution, Loadbalancer.org.
+The use of a network load balancing (NLB) solution ensures that incoming user HTTP requests are spread across the cluster.
+While multiple solutions are available to manage NLB, the recommendation in this document is a hardware solution: Loadbalancer.org.

 Inbound H.323 Call Routing

-Inbound call load balancing is managed by the VCS (Video Communications Server) that the cluster is registered to.
-Each Content Server is only capable of two transcoded live streaming outputs out of a total call capacity of five calls.
-Using a live streaming alias means that others can watch recording while it is in progress and then also view the recording on demand later.
-Using a non-live streaming alias means that the call is recorded, but it cannot be watched until recording has finished and the offline transcoder has processed the outputs for on-demand viewing.
+Inbound call load balancing is managed by the Video Communications Server (VCS) to which the cluster is registered.
+Each Content Server is capable of two transcoded live streaming outputs out of a total call capacity of five calls.
+Using a live streaming alias means that others can watch the recording while it is in progress and then also view the recording on demand later.
+Using a non-live streaming alias means that the call is recorded, but it cannot be viewed until recording is finished and the offline transcoder has processed the output for on-demand viewing.

 While standalone Content Servers have a mixture of live and non-live aliases, they only require one gateway prefix for both.
-However, a Content Server Cluster needs two gateway registrations with separate prefixes-one for live transcoded calls and another for non-live (offline transcoded) calls-to ensure good load balancing of both types of calls across the cluster.
+However, a Content Server cluster requires two gateway registrations with separate prefixes-one for live transcoded calls and one for non-live (offline transcoded) calls.
+This ensures good load balancing of both types of calls across the cluster.
 Resource Allocation Indication messages are used to signal the VCS when a Content Server in the cluster is out of resources for a particular call type.
 These messages allow the gatekeeper to route calls appropriately.
-A Content Server that signals that it is out of resources for a live call type prefix will not be allocated any more calls that come in on that prefix until it signals that resources are available.
+A Content Server that signals that it is out of resources for a live call type prefix will not be allocated any more calls on that prefix until it signals that resources are available.

-Additionally, for registrations with the VCS, each Content Server needs four system aliases: live and non-live H.323 ID and E.164 system aliases.
+Additionally, for registrations with the VCS, each Content Server needs four system aliases: live H.323 ID and E.164 and non-live H.323 ID and E.164.
 It is important that each of these aliases is unique on each Content Server and in the cluster.
 There must be no duplicate aliases.

 System aliases should not be used for calling the cluster, as they are routed to a particular Content Server.
-If this Content Server is busy, calls to its system alias will be rejected even if other Content Servers are not busy at that time.
+If the Content Server is busy, calls to its system alias will be rejected even if other Content Servers are not busy at that time.
 Calls are appropriately load balanced across the cluster only when recording aliases are used for dialing a cluster.